Truongphi20/ec2phtem/README.md

 # Find temperture and pH of related organism by EC number

 This is a small script to retrieve information about the temperature and pH value of various organisms with the same EC number for an enzyme, based on the [Brenda database][1].
+This is the [web app][3] version

 ## Usage
 For download the script: